 Last Update: 5/5/23

-In Florida, like in most states, when someone is hurt and injured because of the actions of another, the injury victim can recover damages from the responsible party for things like medical expenses and lost wages as well as monetary compensation for their long term, permanent injuries.
+In Florida, like in most states, when someone is injured in a car accident, the injury victim can recover damages from the responsible party for things like medical expenses and lost wages, as well as monetary compensation for their long term, permanent injuries.

 Essentially, the jury looks qualitatively at how the permanent injury has effected one’s life, whether in work or in the loss of enjoyment of life.
 If the defendant is found to be negligent, juries are instructed to award damages for pain and suffering and mental anguish.
 Juries are instructed to award what they believe to be to be fair and just in light of the evidence presented.